yichatani/yichatani.github.io/_pages/about.md

 ---

 I hold a Bachelor’s degree in Optoelectronic Information Engineering from **Zhejiang University**, where I was an active member of the **[Grasp Lab](https://grasplab2022.github.io/)**.
-This experience allowed me to develop a strong foundation in robotics, with a particular focus on the perception of robotic grasping.
+This experience allowed me to develop a strong foundation in **robotics**, with a particular focus on the perception of robotic grasping.

-Currently, I am pursuing a Master’s degree in Machine Learning at the School of Electrical and Electronic Engineering at **Nanyang Technological University** to further my academic and research aspirations in robotics.
-In parallel, I am deepening my practical expertise as an intern at [**ASTAR SIMTech ARM**](https://www.a-star.edu.sg/simtech/research/adaptive-robotics-and-mechatronics-(arm)), where I am engaged in advanced robotics research.
+Currently, I am pursuing a Master’s degree in **Machine Learning** at the School of Electrical and Electronic Engineering at **Nanyang Technological University** to further my academic and research aspirations in robotics.
+In parallel, I am deepening my practical expertise as an intern at [**ASTAR SIMTech ARM**](https://www.a-star.edu.sg/simtech/research/adaptive-robotics-and-mechatronics-(arm)), where I am engaged in **advanced robotics research**.

 <!-- Here is my [**CV**](../assets/CV.pdf). -->
 ------